baoduy/hbd.astro-paper/src/content/blog/ks-public-services-with-cloudflare-tunnel.md

 eyJhIjoiYWVlMGFjYzZiYejTkz....yzCfgm7oqfnhz2DrJDKyL8PBDr9hR5FvYgDR45TxPiAxbmVW=
 ```

-3. Finally, ensure you click the Save button to confirm the creation of the tunnel.
+3. Finally, ensure we click the Save button to confirm the creation of the tunnel.

 ## Kubernetes Tunnel Installation